 Yes, a good salary is always welcome but great candidates are looking for more than that.
 In today’s digital economy, knowledge and skills have a shorter shelf life, so many jobseekers are looking for skill development from their employers, too.
 Create a great learning culture, advertise it as part of your offer to candidates, and you’ll attract the best staff.

 Jobseekers are influenced by your brand, for better or worse.
 Your brand isn’t the great design on your website, how recognisable your logo is or what you tell your customers and clients.
 Your brand is how people experience you and perceive you, so if you’re performing poorly though social media or have unfavourable reviews on Glassdoor or Yelp, your brand can suffer.
+These constitute only a few of the reasons that you are unable to find the right employees.
 If you want the best staff, they’ll need to perceive you as the best.
 So make it part of your recruitment strategy to continually work on your customer service, polish your online reputation, respond well to negative feedback and admit that you’re not perfect but you’re working on it.

 And if you’re feeling lucky and feel that your staff are happy, ask them to review you on Glassdoor.

 Need to advertise a job?
 Download the JOB TODAY now!